Certificate management in Zowe API Mediation Layer

 Generate a keystore and truststore for a new service on z/OS

-Note: This procedure applies to UNIX file keystore and truststore only.
+Note: This procedure applies to a UNIX file keystore and truststore only.
 For the SAF keyring option, it is recommended that you perform the actions manually using your security system commands.

-is a unique string to identify the key entry.
+Specifies a unique string to identify the key entry.
 All keystore entries (key and trusted certificate entries) are accessed via unique aliases.
 Since the keystore has only one certificate, you can omit this parameter and use the default value

 <keystore_path>is the path excluding the extension to the keystore that is generated.
 It can be an absolute path or a path relative to the current working directory.
 The key store is generated in PKCS12 format with the